bartfeenstra/betty/documentation/usage/ancestry.rst

 A model with lots of data is a graph, a network, like a web of information that can be traversed, analyzed, expanded, and ultimately generated into a site.

-In code, you will be using :py:class:`betty.ancestry.Ancestry`, through which you can access any entity of any type.
+In code, you will be using :py:class:`betty.project.Project.ancestry`, through which you can access any entity of any type.

 .. tab-set::